Newfies/Disboot/README.md

 ## Plans
  - Permission checking.
 This will bring back the config.ini file.
+ - Version checking.
+This will also add a new config.ini to ignore updates.

 ### How To Setup?
  For now, this project will require you to setup this on your own to self host.